Monitoring Supply of Consumables

-Ensuring all NHS trusts have equal access to key consumables required to tackle COVID-19, and to provide patient care during this challenging time remains a top priority.
+Ensuring all NHS trusts have equal access to key consumables required to provide patient care remains a top priority.

 Where there is an exceptional increase in national demand for ICU products, they will be suspended with immediate effect.
 Any other product suspensions will be managed outside of this process via the normal route.